jmrnilsson/kata/README.md

 + `. venv/bin/activate; nosetests tests`
 + http://stackoverflow.com/questions/1457104/nose-unable-to-find-tests-in-ubuntu
 + option is to run `nosetests --exe` but file mode is important so avoid
-+ When ever a script doesn't run as expected it often good to verify it's chmod
++ When ever a script doesn't run as expected it often good to verify it's file mode

 ## Step 16: Fix the test
 + Move to __module__